 English et al. 2012 Nature Neuroscience

 My first postdoctoral project investigated sharp-wave ripple oscillations in the hippocampus in vivo, from the perspective of the membrane potential of single pyramidal neurons.
-I applied intracellular sharp electrode recording techniques to freely moving mice, and used this novel technology to demonstrate how excitatory and inhibitory inputs to CA1 pyramidal neurons compete during sharp-wave ripple oscillations to control spiking.
+I applied intracellular sharp electrode recording techniques to freely moving mice, and used this novel approach to demonstrate how excitatory and inhibitory inputs to CA1 pyramidal neurons compete during sharp-wave ripple oscillations to control spiking.

 Excitation and inhibition compete to control spiking during hippocampal ripples: intracellular study in behaving mice